-Whiplash is a form of neck injury, it is often just a painful inconvenience, but can occasionally cause lasting harm such as long term chronic pain.
-It is caused when a person’s head is forcefully jolted back and forth.
-There are a number of ways that a whiplash injury can occur.
+Whiplash is a form of neck injury, it is often just a painful inconvenience.
+However, sometimes it can occasionally cause lasting harm.
+This can include long term chronic pain.
+People could sustain such injuries when an accident forcefully jolts a person’s head back and forth.
+There are a number of ways that people can obtain whiplash injury.
 For example, a sudden blow to the head which can happen during sports such as rugby or boxing, slipping or tripping or falling or having a heavy object land on your head.
 However the most frequent cause of whiplash injuries are car accidents and car accidents will be the focus of this guide.

 If you have suffered an accident which has left you with a case of whiplash through no fault of your own then you could be entitled to claim compensation.
 When you claim compensation for an accident you will more than likely be claiming from the insurance company of the person or business whose negligence caused you to suffer the accident.
 This is a guide for what to do if the insurance company is Admiral car insurance, it will hopefully explain what you need to know about how this process works and what you should expect.